-The Ferris State University Plastics Program offers both an A.A.S. degree in Plastics and Polymer Engineering Technology and a B.S in Plastics Engineering Technology.
+The Ferris State University Plastics Program offers both an A.A.S. degree in Plastics and Polymer Engineering Technology and Bachelor of Science degrees in either Plastics Engineering Technology or Rubber Engineering Technology.
 Graduates work in areas ranging from processing to product design, tool design, materials science, and program management.
-Plastics graduates are among the University's most heavily recruited as Ferris has Michigan's only B.S. in Plastics Engineering Technology.
+Plastics & Rubber graduates are among the University's most heavily recruited as Ferris has Michigan's only B.S. in Plastics Engineering Technology and the nations' only Rubber Engineering Technology degree.
 Visit the links in the left menu for more information on the Plastics Program.

 During the 2013/2014 school year over 175 "engineer wanted" postings were received by the plastics and rubber program (with only 23 B.S. graduates available).
 This demand is demonstrated by a rapid placement which found many May graduates committing to professional positions in December and January.

 Additional support for our superior placement can be found when the summer internship placement is reviewed.
 During the summer of 2014 the department has over 75 interns placed.
 90% for these students are in Michigan.

 Graduates enjoyed another strong year of placement.
 The class of 2013/14 all had accepted positions prior to graduation on May 10.
 We are pleased to announce salaries averaged over $58,000 per year, plus generous benefit packages.
 Also, many of these positions have a structured bonus system which ranged from 8% to 20% of the base salaries.

 The major employers included: